sandstorm12/Footefield/pose_estimation/README.md

 1. ~~Feature: Separate the the skeleton extraction from skeleton animation~~
 1. Feature: Use all the cameras for 3D skeleton extraction
 1. Feature: Visualize 3D keypoints using open3d
+1. Feature: Add frame limit to the `skeleton_extractor_video_mbert.py` for longer videos

 ## Known issues